A Little Bit About Our Lead Acting Teacher…

 Adam’s training began with the incomparable Stella Adler.
 After his incredible learning experience with the APA Repetory Company, Adam studied with the renowned teacher Michael Howard.
 Adam was fortunate enough to study with Stanislavski’s protege Eugenie Leontovich who was then in her eighties.
 He also explored other methods such as Tracy Roberts approach to Michael Chekov.

 Although Adam has never directed on Broadway, he has directed Off Broadway at the wonderful Cherry Lane Theatre and Center Stage.
 (As well as several other venues that no longer exists.)
-Adam has directed the acting portion of Star Search as well as a TV pilot presentation for ABC written by and starring Brad Garrett.
+Adam has directed the acting portion of Star Search as well as a TV pilot presentation for ABC.

 Adam’s successful acting career led him to practice his true love, teaching.
 It began in 1970 when a group of actors asked if he would work with them and continues to this day.
 In 1985 Adam opened his own studio in Los Angeles.
 Adam Hill Actors Studio in Los Angeles has produced some of the finest talent in the film and television industry.
 Adam was also Artistic Director of Actor’s Alley in Los Angeles.

 In 1996 Adam was asked by Wilkes University in Pennsylvania to establish a professional theatre program on their campus.
 Adam established the program and within two years created a Musical Theatre Degree.
 In a short time the enrollment went from three Majors to over fifty.
 Adam also established a “working actor’s” class in New York City which focused on polishing the actor’s audition skills as well as enhancing their script analysis skills all the while challenging their comfort zones.
 Adam is a strong believer in using acting classes as a gymnasium to stretch and grow when you are not working.